kubernetes/sig-release/release-process-documentation/release-team-guides/patch-release-manager-playbook.md

     The code itself was already reviewed, assuming it's copied from `master`.

-    * For an *automated cherrypick* (created with `hack/cherry_pick_pull.sh`), you can directly apply the `approved` label as long as the parent PR was approved and merged into `master`.
+    * For an *automated cherrypick* (created with `hack/cherry_pick_pull.sh`), first make sure the parent PR has merged into master.
       If the parent PR hasn't merged yet, leave a comment explaining that you will wait for it before approving the cherrypick.
       We don't want the release branch to get out of sync if the parent PR changes.

-      Then comment `/lgtm` to apply the `lgtm` label and notify the author you've reviewed the cherrypick request.
+      If the parent PR has merged, comment `/lgtm` to apply the `lgtm` label and notify the author that you've reviewed the cherrypick request.

+      For cherrypicks that are clearly justified and low risk in your judgment, you can directly apply the `approved` label as long as the parent PR was approved and merged into `master`.
+      If you lack sufficient context or have any doubts, leave a comment explaining that the PR needs to get an `/approve` from relevant OWNERS to ensure that the change is appropriate for a cherrypick.

     * For a *manual patch or cherrypick* (not a direct copy of a PR already merged on `master`), leave a comment explaining that it needs to get